openebs/openebs/k8s/demo/percona/README.md

 kubectl apply -f demo-percona-mysql-pvc.yaml
 ```

-Verify that the openebs storage pods, i.e., the jiva controller and jiva replicas
+Verify that the OpenEBS storage pods, i.e., the jiva controller and jiva replicas
 are created and the percona pod is running successfully

 ```